Images à titre indicatif uniquement

 In some cases, the dose of Crestor may need to be lowered if you already take another medication.

-Because Crestor may not suit everyone, we will complete a Consultation with you including a health questionnaire.
+You can safely buy Crestor online at EU Meds.
+Because Crestor may not suit everyone, we will complete a consultation with you including a health questionnaire.
 This will ensure that the medication will be suitable for you.

 A qualified prescriber will review your current medications, including any herbal remedies or supplements, to ensure that Crestor will not interact with them.